kelvinninja1/codenvy.github.io/pages/configuration/openshift-config.md

 folder: configuration
 ---

 You can configure deployment of Che on OpenShift with env variables that are then saved into a [ConfigMap](https://github.com/eclipse/che/blob/che6/dockerfiles/init/modules/openshift/files/scripts/che-openshift.yml#L50).
+Export envs before running the script.

 ## OpenShift Flavor